What Is an FDD? The Complete Guide for Franchise Buyers (2026)

 If you're working with a franchise broker (also called a franchise consultant), they can typically provide FDDs for the brands they represent.
 Keep in mind that brokers earn commissions from franchisors, so they have an incentive to present opportunities favorably.
 The FDD itself is an unbiased document - read it independently regardless of who provides it.

-What to Do With an FDD Once You Have It
+What Should You Do With an FDD Once You Have It?

 Receiving the FDD is just the beginning.
 Here's a structured approach to extracting maximum value from this document: